Skip to main content

 Scope and Limitations

 The Base Product Specification (BPS) is a meta-framework for describing products.
+It defines the universal split between:

 • PDS (Product Descriptor Specification): deployment blueprint